szubak01/Real-estate-offers-system/README.md

 ## Rent&Rate
 Web application with real estate rental offers.
-Rent&Rate allows users, depending on their role, to view and post offers for renting real estate, apartments or single rooms.
+Rent&Rate allows users, depending on their role, to view and post real estate offers, apartments or rooms, reserve and rent given offer.The application also includes the option of issuing opinions about the property owner and tenant.

 ## Running the application